PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 That said, the area from Ralfs concepts can very well co-exist next to the area as it has been implemented.
 It would just increase the area and serve as additional territory to explore.

 According to the concept, the lift would be placed close to the exchange place.
 While the lift was Ralfs (wrong) interpretation of the ropeway, which was serving this concept of the exchange already, the lift does not really have a reason to exist.
 But as I just liked the idea and do not want to get rid of the concept, I still decided to include it.
 And as it doesn't have to and shouldn't be used in the same context as the ropeway, it just could be used in a different context.
-It may not connect the outside world to the colony, as the ropeway is doing so, but it can still be a sort of ore lift and it can appear at the very "same" location, at least the "equivalent" location in the layout as implemented from 0.7 onwards.
+It may not connect the outside world to the colony, as the ropeway is doing so, but it can still be a sort of ore lift and it can appear at the "same" location, at least the "equivalent" location in the layout as implemented from 0.7 onwards.

 And by the way, something like this ore lift by Ralf, with a counterbalance, is also mentioned a few times in the Gothic novel, by which the protagonist can leave from a dungeon deep down very fast - an idea which absolutely should be utilised in the game at several locations in order to make the backtraveling from all the dungeons easier.
 Since according to the original concept, the orc caves will only be accessible by first going through the mines, the temple again would be below the orc caves; so the player is always in need to go through all of these dungeons to reach the deeper levels, and Alex Wittmann in the novel, knowingly or unknowingly, has provided us with an actual useful gameplay mechanic to deal with this.
+An important puzzle piece in the metroidvania like underground design I wanted to realise.
 {: .subtext}

 Since, as mentioned further above, we can interpret the bridge that leads to the other mining sites in the west of the Abandoned Mine, as being a later version and realisation of the tree in front of the waterfall that would lead to the lift, we ought to implement the lift behind this bridge.

 Either directly behind it, in the middle of this place, leading down into another part of the Abandoned Mine, or behind one of the blocked mine entrances (one of which may as well be just a passage way through the mountains).
 And if so - what is on the other side of the mountain?
+Quentins camp, the supposed to be hidden camp of the rogues, renegades from the New Camp.

+## Quentins Camp

-There is Quentins Camp.
-A highly underdeveloped location, which was implemented late, did not serve any purpose in the story and had no environmental storytelling attached to it either.
-What if it is just another, more secluded part of the abandoned mine?
+Quentins camp was a highly underdeveloped location, which was implemented late, did not serve any purpose in the story and had almosz no environmental storytelling attached to it either.
+Why shouldn't it be just another, more secluded part of the abandoned mine?
 A very obvious solution.
-And it may be hidden due to the abandonment of the area; all the entrances to it have long been blocked and in order to make it even more secluded, we should remove the regular path that is leading towards it and has no basis in the concepts or earlier ideas anyway.
-This way, it becomes actually inaccessible and no one knows where they are hiding, which obiously should be the goal for this hidden bandits camp.
+Then it may be hidden due to the abandonment of the area; all the entrances to it have long been blocked and in order to make it even more secluded, I removed the regular path that is leading towards it and has no basis in the concepts or earlier ideas anyway; this way this northern path is exclusively leading to the troll canyon again, as it originally was; by transforming it into this very wide terrain that would lead both to the canyon as well as to the bandits, did not serve either of them well, nor did it make the camp as a "hidden" location very believable.
+But by seperating it lime this and connecting it to the Abandoned mine, it becomes actually inaccessible and no one knows where they are hiding, which obiously should be the goal for the bandits hideout.

-The concept of the Abandoned Mine itself by Ralf, with the broken down huts, can fit somewhere inbetween the mountains here or into the bandit camp area itself.
+The concept of the Abandoned Mine itself by Ralf, with the broken down huts, can fit somewhere inbetween the mountains here or even into the bandit camp area itself.

 ---